Boltzmann machines as thermal models for quantum systems: Bell's theorem and cRBM models

 This is Bell's `locality' condition, later distinguished by him from the `local causality' condition, which is the conjunction of locality and the additional condition of statistical independence (SI),

 which implies that the detector settings do not constrain the state $\lambda$.
 Together, locality and SI imply the CHSH-Bell inequality: $S \leq 2$.
-But if the conditions $c$ are such that the quantum-mechanical description is the singlet state, and the detector settings $(a, a', b, b') = (0, \pi/2, \pi/4, 3\pi/4)$, then quantum mechanics predicts that $S = 2\sqrt{2}$.
+But if the conditions $c$ correspond to the preparation of a singlet state, and the detector settings are such that $(a, a', b, b') = (0, \pi/2, \pi/4, 3\pi/4)$, then quantum mechanics predicts that $S = 2\sqrt{2}$.